Catalog Advanced Search

 Kathleen R. Blazer, EdD, MS, CGC

-Assistant Professor, Director Cancer Genomics Education Program
+Assistant Professor, Director of Cancer Genomics Education Program

 Kathleen R. Blazer is a Clinical Assistant Professor in the Department of Population Sciences, Director of the Cancer Genomics Education Program (CGEP), and a bilingual licensed, board-certified cancer risk genetic counselor with the Division of Clinical Cancer Genetics at City of Hope.
 Dr. Blazer has worked with Co-Principle Investigator Dr. Jeffery Weitzel in the development, administration and assessment of the National Cancer Institute-funded initiatives of the CGEP (a multifaceted cancer genetics education and training program for physicians, allied health care professionals and post-doctoral researchers) since joining the division in 1998.
 She has first-authored a number of peer-reviewed publications reporting the development and outcomes of the professional education and training research activities conducted by the CGEP.
 Her doctorate in education research worked within the setting of the CGEP to examine the effectiveness of distance-mediated approaches to cancer genetics training.
 The outcomes and theoretical framework of her dissertation research serve as the cornerstone of the Intensive Course and Clinical Cancer Genomics Community of Practice (CCGCoP), which brings cancer genetics practitioners from diverse practice settings together for professional learning, enduring patient-centered support and community-based research collaborations across the U.S. and internationally.
 Drs.
 Blazer and Weitzel were co-recipients of the 2019 American Society of Human Genetics Arno Motulsky-Barton Childs Award for Excellence in Human Genetics Education in recognition of the scope and reach of their education initiatives.
 Dr. Blazer is a member of the American Society of Human Genetics, the National Society of Genetic Counselors, the American Association of Cancer Education, and the National Human Genome Research Institute Inter-Society Coordinating Committee for Practitioner Education in Genomics.